thinkjson/firstassemblydeland/_pages/ministries.markdown

 ## Food Pantry

-It is our goal to love God and love our neighbor as part of that, we offer a Food Pantry to those in need.We provide bagged groceries to those in need on a walk-in basis Tuesday 12pm-3pm as part of our Food Pantry outreach in DeLand, FL.
+It is our goal to love God and love our neighbor as part of that, we offer a Food Pantry to those in need.We provide bagged groceries to those in need on a walk-in basis Tuesday from 9am to noon as part of our Food Pantry outreach in DeLand, FL.

 *First Assembly does not and shall not discriminate on the basis of race, color, religion (creed), gender, age, national origin (ancestry), disability, in any of its activities or operations.*